-So, I was busy constructing a stage road book that ended up in the shredder, or much of it anyway.
+So, I was busy for days constructing a stage road book that ended up in the shredder, or much of it anyway.

 When I resumed training, I was dealing with more side-effects and I was not even sure I would get back in shape to bring this Tour de Suisse to a good end.

 As usual, I intended to die trying, but Paula already gave me an advance warning that she’d be keeping an eye on me.

 My Tour de Suisse 2019 will start with a prologue including the San Bernardino and the Splügenpass.